 Dust and Echos

-All things die and wither, rejoining once more the multitude of carbon based nothing which lies dormant in the dirt.
-The curator knows this to be true, it whispers of a coming era when all will be dust again, and the curator will at last rest easy, knowing its work is done.
+All things wither and die, rejoining once more the multitude of carbon based nothing which lies dormant in the dirt.
+The curator knows this to be true, it whispers of a coming era when all will be dust again, and the curator will rest at last knowing its work is done.

 The cycle is unending.
 As the desiccated corpses reach the office of the curator, they are sliced apart with needle thin blades.
-The thin ribbons arc with an uncanny accuracy to layer by layer remove the dehydrated flesh, until nothing is left but the off-white bones that already are beginning to brown.
-After, they are left to soak, one assembly at a time drowns in a chemical cauldron stinking of death and decay, before being left to dry on a cold black grid when the mixture drains away.
+The razor sharp ribbons arc with an uncanny accuracy to layer by layer remove the dehydrated flesh, until nothing is left but the off-white bones that already are beginning to brown.
+Then they are left to soak, one assembly at a time drowns in a chemical cauldron stinking of death and decay, before being placed to dry on a cold black grid when the mixture drains away.

 They arrive for the curator fresh from cold storage, a fine layer of ice glazed over their surface.
 They have been purged of any odors that they might still carry, though the curator cares nothing for such small inconveniences.
 Fine, spindle tipped limbs spider out from the curator’s form, adhering themselves firmly to the surfaces of the objects they grasp.
 They warm themselves for just an instant as they contact the bones, melting and then freezing their thin strands to them.
 The curator works with a mechanical efficiency, swiftly reassembling its masterwork into the correct configuration before disengaging itself from frame.

 It is unceasing, precise, and patient.
 It works without error, clockwork in the silence, rhythmic in its movements.
-It knows that it is old, that time immemorable has passed it by, but it also knows its duty, and will not rest till its responsibilities are fulfilled.
-It knows not for whom it works, for it does not take pleasure from its service; it knows only that it must, and that failure is unacceptable.
+It knows that it is old, and that time immemorable has passed it by.
+But is singularly consumed by its duty, and will not rest till its responsibilities are fulfilled.
+It cares not for whom it works, for it does not take pleasure from its service; it knows only that it must perform its sacred task and that failure is unacceptable.

-It steps back on limbs of wire and steel, to look upon its creation.
+Finished, it steps back on limbs of wire and steel to look upon its creation.
 There is no pride or elation, only calm inspection to ensure there is no error.
-The curator will accept only perfection in its collection, if it should discover a flaw, it does not hesitate to begin again to attain it.
-Never do the bones break under its careful touch, but on occasion some intact lengths are removed, set aside to create a mould from which an artificial replacement can be made.
+The curator will accept only perfection for additions to its collection; if it should discover a flaw, it does not hesitate to begin again.
+Never do the bones break whilst in its careful hold, though on occasion some intact lengths are removed, set aside to create a mould from which an artificial replacement can be made.
 It is unknowable as to how the curator might decide which are to be replicated, or if perhaps it receives instructions for when it is to do so.
-The curator of bones after all, is impassive, and non-reacting.
-Only should you attempt to interrupt its work will it ever move from its ceaseless work, frenetically lashing out to remove the insult so it may return.
+The curator of bones after all, is impassive to the cares of the rest of the world.
+Only should you attempt to interrupt it will the curator ever halt its mindless progress, frenetically lashing out at the offending insult so it may return to its work.

 Its exhibits are displayed in elaborate hall of black on endless black.
-Marble pillars climb towards the high arched ceiling, which glitters from the army of massive icicles which hang down, an icy maw awaiting its prey.
-Each skeleton is lovingly encased in a case of quartz sheets, the metallic rim heated just enough to keep the frost from forming on the viewing pane.
-There are no signs, no labels, no identification.
-Just endless rows of evenly spaced displays, the larger pieces taking the place of four, towering over their peers.
-Yet the curator of bones knows each and every one of them, gliding smoothly through the space between them at each dawn and twilight, inspecting its fine work.
-Every day it adds four new cases, and every day it spends just a moment longer in its inspection.
+Marble pillars climb towards the high arched ceiling, which glitters with an army of massive icicles which hang down, forming an icy maw awaiting its prey that is never coming.
+The walls gleam with an obsidian hue, opaque and lifeless as the rest of the interior.
+On the display floor, each skeleton is lovingly encased in a case of quartz sheets, the metallic rim heated just enough to keep frost from forming on the viewing pane.
+There are no signs or labels, no identifiers at all.
+Unending rows of evenly spaced displays stretch across the massive gallery, with larger pieces taking the place of four, towering over their peers.
+Yet the curator of bones knows each and every one of them, gliding smoothly through the space between at each dawn and twilight in order to inspect its fine work.
+Each day it adds four new cases, and each day it spends just a moment longer to perform its careful inspection.

-If the curator of bones ever wonders at what might happen if one day, there are too many displays for it to inspect, it does not show it.
-Perhaps it does not even wonder, for such thought would take its thoughts from its duties for far too long.
+If the curator of bones ever wonders as to what might happen if one day, there are too many displays for it to inspect, it does not show it.
+Given its stalwart dedication to its task, one might conclude that such a scenario would be most concerning.
+But of course such planning or forethought is beyond the curator’s station, giving it little reason to speculate on such topics at all.
+Or perhaps it simply does not even wonder at all, for such thought would take its thoughts from its duties for far too long.